The Wolves Are Back?: Artist

-Before he became an artist, Rainer Opolka was a successful entrepreneur and “inventor who made a fortune from developing power saving technologies such as the first commercially available LED torch.”
-He developed this technology with his twin brother, Harold Opolka.
+Before he became an artist, Rainer Opolka was an entrepreneur.
 The brothers created the German light company Ledlenser, and developed the Ledlenser V8 flashlight.
 Rainer and Harold sold over 200 million Euros' worth of LED flashlights in the first five years of their business.
 Their Ledlenser V8 flashlight became one of the top-selling LED flashlights in the world.
 The brothers sold three quarters of the shares in their company “to devote themselves exclusively to making art.
 The brothers have also set up a sculpture and cultural center in Schloss Hubertushöhe in Storkow, and have already invested €25 million into the project.”
 Although Rainer and Harold collaboratively created the sculpture and cultural centre in Schloss Hubertushöhe, “The Wolves Are Back?” is Rainer's independent project.